koengr/phd_thesis/README.md

 This is the PhD dissertation by Koen Groenland, titled Quantum Protocols for Few Qubit Devices.
 The repository contains two things:
 1. My PhD thesis as .pdf
-2. All files used to generate the document
+2. All `LaTeX` code and figures used to generate the document

 ![](https://ir.cwi.nl/pub/29186/cover/thumb_256.jpg)